 Keau‘ohana Native Forest Reserve in the Puna District of Hawai‘i Island is the largest and most intact lowland wet forest remaining below 1,000 feet in elevation in the State of Hawai’i.
 This forest is a unique reservoir of rare native biodiversity, and is also the most optimal remaining critical habitat for the endangered ha‘iwale.

 Since 2014, the Keau’ohana Forest Reserve has undergone an intensive restoration process that eliminated invasive species on >30 acres of the most bio-diverse portion of the reserve down-slope of Highway 130.
 Although mature invasive plants are currently eliminated from the area, there are of course numerous invasive species’ seedlings sprouting up which threaten the future of the forest.
-The Keau’ohana crew is currently undergoing the second pass of all >30 acres in order to eliminate re-growth before invasive species attain maturity.
+The Keau’ohana crew is currently undergoing the third pass of all >30 acres in order to eliminate re-growth before invasive species attain maturity.
 Being persistent at this juncture, will greatly diminish the seed bank and help perpetuate native regeneration.

-Project Coordinator: Jaya C. Dupuis
+Jaya C. Dupuis

 Keau‘ohana Project Coordinator